ztyyLV/web-twain-docs/indepth/faqs/develop/Is-the-Image-Editor-compatible-across-all-platforms.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Is the Image Editor compatible across all platforms
+title: Is the Image Editor compatible across all platforms
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Is the Image Editor compatible across all platforms
-description: Dynamic Web TWAIN SDK Documentation FAQs Is the Image Editor compatible across all platforms
+description: Is the Image Editor compatible across all platforms
 ---

-# Develop
+# Development

 ## Is the Image Editor compatible across all platforms